David-OConnor/pyflow/README.md

 - *(Optional)* Run `pyflow init` in an existing project folder, or `pyflow new projname` to create a new project folder. `init` imports data from `requirements.txt` or `Pipfile`; `new` creates a folder with the basics.
-- Run `pyflow install` in a project folder to sync dependencies with `pyproject.toml`, or add dependencies to it.
- `pyproject.toml` will be created if it doesn't exist.
+- Run `pyflow install` in a project folder to sync dependencies with `pyproject.toml`, or add dependencies to it. this file will be created if it doesn't exist.
 - Run `pyflow` or `pyflow myfile.py` to run Python.

 ## Quick-and-dirty start for quick-and-dirty scripts